mutaremalcolm/deliveroo_take_home_assesment/README.md

 [Live Demo](https://flipdish-assesment.vercel.app/)

 ## Overview
 This project is a menu renderer for Flipdish restaurant menus.
 I spent approximately 10-12 hours to complete the project.
-It utilizes Vite, Tailwind CSS, React, and Vitest.
+It opted for NextJS to leverage Server Side Rendering, Tailwind CSS, React, and Vitest.

 ## Requirements Completed
 - [x] Render Flipdish restaurant menu